DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-add-another-course.md

 If we give candidates a clear indication of the number of courses they can add in their application, then they’ll apply to more, and will not look to apply again after submitting their first application.

-If we tell candidates they can’t add new choices after submitting their application, then they’ll put all of their choices in their first application.
+If we tell candidates they cannot add new choices after submitting their application, then they’ll put all of their choices in their first application.

 ## Design notes